LAST UPDATED: 11/21/24

 If you will be applying for a grant to develop or update a CWPP…

-• Review any applicable state guidance to ensure your proposal references inclusion of the correct partners and use of any necessary components in your plan development.
+• Review applicable state guidance to ensure your proposal addresses any additional requirements or recommendations for plan development from the state.
 For example, see Washington’s guidance, and Colorado’s guidance.

 • Check out this one-pager from the Community Navigators initiative for a quick snapshot of the process of developing a CWPP, along with estimated costs and timelines.